Information for patients

 You can ask your GP or your oncologist for a referral, or you can self-refer.
 In either case, you need to complete a Family History Form

 It is important to fill this out as completely as you can, as this will help us make an accurate assessment of your risk and whether any additional screening or genetic testing is needed.
-If your family is already known to us for the family history of cancer, you can also self-refer by contacting us.
+If your family is already known to us for a family history of cancer, you can also self-refer by contacting us.

 I have been referred regarding a family history of cancer, what happens next?